oktadev/okta-blog/_source/_posts/2020-11-02-jhipster-spring-session.md

 docker-compose up
 ```

 Once all services are up, sing in to the `store` application with your Okta user.
-Then, check the redis instances has stored new session keys:
+Then, check Redis has stored new session keys:

 ```shell
 docker exec docker-compose_store-redis_1 redis-cli -a password KEYS \*